adarshkumar4/oda-canvas-credop/source/operators/credentials-management/README.md

 2. Install Credentials-Management-Operator

     Client for Credentials-Management-Operator is created in IDM through keycloak installation [chart](https://github.com/tmforum-oda/oda-canvas/blob/c5dc6d8c9a04a456941ba7ae10c9a8e6b51b1398/charts/canvas-oda/values.yaml#L114) during keycloak installation.

-    Manually copy **secret** of Credentials-Management-Operator **client** `credentialsmanagement-operator` in keycloak and add it in [values.yaml](https://github.com/tmforum-oda/oda-canvas/blob/main/charts/credentialsmanagement-operator/values.yaml#L23).:
+    Manually copy **secret** of Credentials-Management-Operator **client** `credentialsmanagement-operator` in keycloak and add it in [values.yaml](https://github.com/tmforum-oda/oda-canvas/blob/main/charts/credentialsmanagement-operator/values.yaml#L23) file :

      ```yaml
      client_secret: pDWc*****ITn
      ```

-     Using updated **values.yaml** directly Install the operator using the following command.
+     Using updated **values.yaml** file install the operator using the following command.

       ```bash
       helm install credman-op charts/credentialsmanagement-operator -n canvas -f values.yaml
       ```
     **"or"**

-     If you prefer to use the **--set** option instead of editing **values.yaml**.You can add **secret** inline without modifying your values file:
+     If you prefer to use the **--set** option instead of editing **values.yaml**.You can add **secret** inline without modifying helm values file:

       ```bash
       helm install credman-op charts/credentialsmanagement-operator -n canvas --set=credentials.client_secret=pDWc*****ITn
       ```
    **"or"**

-     If you want you can set it as an environment variable
+     If you want you can also set it as an environment variable and then install the operator using helm install command.

+      ```bash
+      helm install credman-op charts/credentialsmanagement-operator -n canvas
+      ```

+For more details, see the Helm chart documentation in `charts/credentialsmanagement-operator/README.md` and configuration options in `values.yaml`.